nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Marking debts as unpaid: `unmark`

 **What it does:**<br>
-Marks the debts specified from a person in PayMeLah as unpaid.
-Specifying multiple debts will mark all those debts as unpaid. <br>
+This command marks the debts specified from a person in PayMeLah as unpaid.
+Specifying multiple debts will mark all those debts as unpaid.

-This command will help you undo any mistake you made when marking a debt as paid.
+**When to use:**<br>
+When you realise that a previously marked-as-paid debt has in fact not been repaid yet, you can use this command to indicate that it is still unpaid.

 **Format:**<br>
 `unmark <person index> debt/<debt index…>`